CVE-2025-15218: Buffer Overflow in Tenda AC10U

 Technical Analysis

 CVE-2025-15218 is a buffer overflow vulnerability identified in the Tenda AC10U router firmware versions 15.03.06.48 and 15.03.06.49.
 The vulnerability resides in the function fromadvsetlanip within the /goform/AdvSetLanip component, which handles POST request parameters.
-Specifically, the lanMask argument is improperly validated, allowing an attacker to send a crafted POST request that triggers a buffer overflow condition.
-This flaw can be exploited remotely over the network without requiring authentication or user interaction, making it highly accessible to attackers.
-The buffer overflow can lead to memory corruption, potentially enabling remote code execution or causing a denial of service by crashing the device.
-The CVSS 4.0 score of 8.7 reflects the high impact on confidentiality, integrity, and availability, combined with low attack complexity and no required privileges.
-Although no active exploitation has been reported in the wild, a public exploit is available, increasing the likelihood of future attacks.
-The vulnerability affects a widely used consumer and small business router model, which is often deployed in home and office environments, making it a significant risk vector for network compromise and lateral movement.
-The lack of an official patch at the time of disclosure necessitates immediate mitigation strategies to reduce exposure.
+Specifically, the lanMask argument is improperly validated, allowing an attacker to craft a malicious POST request that triggers a buffer overflow condition.
+This flaw can be exploited remotely without requiring authentication or user interaction, making it highly accessible to attackers.
+The buffer overflow can lead to memory corruption, enabling arbitrary code execution or causing the device to crash, resulting in denial of service.
+The vulnerability has a CVSS 4.0 base score of 8.7, reflecting its high impact on confidentiality, integrity, and availability.
+Although no active exploitation has been reported in the wild, a public exploit is available, increasing the likelihood of attacks.
+The vulnerability affects a widely deployed consumer and small business router model, which is often used as a gateway device, making it a critical target for attackers seeking network access or disruption.

 Potential Impact